 I manage a lot of ad accounts for clients across a number of platforms and industries - so it helps to have recurring systems for time management and task prioritization.
 I will generally block out most of my time on my calendar ahead of time so that I have a super straightforward to-do list.
 It’s pretty common for new tasks to come up each day, so I make sure to keep some flexibility.

-What does a marketing technologist at Part and Sum do?
+What does a Growth Marketer at Part and Sum do?

 My job is to launch, optimize and scale multi-channel marketing campaigns for our clients.
 I also build interactive data visualization dashboards to help monitor campaign performance.
 I use my intimate knowledge of digital ad and email platforms to work toward the best possible client outcomes.
 My goal every single day is to transform businesses through marketing technology and data.

 For example, I recently helped a luxury client switch from Mailchimp to Klaviyo.
 Now their eCommerce revenue is up 300% from last month.
 I’m really excited about Klaviyo’s predictive analytics feature which I use to build dynamic audiences on Facebook.

 Before working at Part and Sum, I spent years growing my own high volume eCommerce sites and developed hands-on marketing prowess.
 I deeply believe in learning through doing.
 My experience building and managing a startup from the ground up has helped me understand the needs and goals of our clients.
 I like to ask myself what tactics are going to sustainably move the needle in both the short and long term.
 To be successful in this field you have to have a holistic perspective.

 I look at optimizing ads as a form of gardening.

 Oh cool, you’re a gardener?